Big Three (tennis): 2017–2018 French Open: Federer and Nadal return, Djokovic and Murray sidelined

-At Wimbledon, the quartet formed the top four seeds at a major for the first time since 2014.
+At the 2017 Wimbledon, the quartet formed the top four seeds at a major for the first time since 2014 Wimbledon.
 Nadal, Murray and Djokovic all lost before the semifinals.
 Federer, however, won the title without dropping a set by beating Marin Čilić in the final.
-Federer's run marked a record-breaking eleventh Wimbledon final and eighth title.
+Federer's run marked a record breaking eleventh Wimbledon final and eighth title.
 This led to the "Big Four" being the ATP top four again.
 Djokovic announced in July that he would skip the rest of the 2017 season to recover from an elbow injury, and Murray did not play another tournament in 2017 as well due to a hip injury.
-At the Montreal Masters, Federer reached the final but sustained a severe back injury there, which took him out of contention for the US Open and the No. 1 ranking.
+At 2017 Canadian Open, Federer reached the final but sustained a severe back injury there, which took him out of contention for the US Open and the No. 1 ranking.
 Although Nadal did not reach the semifinals of either North American Masters event, he returned to world No. 1 over the inactive Murray.
-Nadal then defeated Kevin Anderson in the US Open final.
+Nadal then defeated Kevin Anderson in the 2017 US Open final.
 This was the fourth time that Nadal and Federer had won all four majors in the same year, following their sweeps in 2006, 2007, and 2010.
 Additionally, on 11 September 2017, Nadal and Federer were ranked No. 1 and No. 2, respectively, the first time since 20 March 2011 that they held the top two rankings spots.
 Federer then returned to Shanghai and won his second title there, defeating Nadal in the final.
 This was his fourth win out of four meetings with Nadal in 2017, as well as his fifth consecutive.

 In 2017, Nadal had his best year since 2013, winning two majors and four other titles.
 Federer finished the year at world No. 2 behind Nadal and overall had his best year since 2007, with his highest number of titles won since that year, winning two majors for the first time since 2009, and ending the year with a winning percentage of 91%, his highest since 2006.
 Djokovic and Murray both finished with their lowest year-end rankings since 2006, at No. 12 and 16 respectively.

 At the start of 2018, Murray underwent hip surgery for the injury that had sidelined him since the previous summer.
-Djokovic and Nadal lost early at the Australian Open.
-Federer, however, went on to defend his title in a five-set final against Marin Čilić, thus equaling Djokovic and Roy Emerson's record of six Australian Open titles, and becoming the first man to win 20 major titles.
+Djokovic and Nadal lost early at the 2018 Australian Open.
+Federer, however, went on to defend his title in a five set final against Marin Čilić, thus equaling Djokovic and Roy Emerson's then-record of six Australian Open titles, and becoming the first man to win 20 major titles.
 Soon after, by reaching the semifinals in Rotterdam, Federer overtook returned to world No. 1.
 In doing so, he became the oldest-ever player to top the ATP rankings (since 1973).